 What Risks Do Homeowners Face?

-Here are some of the biggest risks homeowners face, which often result in home insurance claims:
+Here are some of the biggest risks homeowners face, often resulting in home insurance claims:

 • Water damage: Home insurance typically covers sudden, accidental water damage from a source inside your home, such as a busted pipe.
 It generally excludes flooding, preventable damage from unattended maintenance problems, and water backup.